Damiankoba/prothlogic/README.md

 # ProthLogic
 ProthLogic is an experimental, CPU/GPU tool for sieving and testing the primality of Proth numbers.
 Sources used to build the program:
-Article "What Every Programmer should know about memory" mersenneforum.org
+Article "What Every Programmer should know about memory", mersenneforum.org,
-Wikipedia
+Wikipedia,
-AI
+AI,
 To build my program I use the rule: don't copy, but inspire.

 This project uses the MPIR / GMP library for multiple precision arithmetic.